 1. Take a breathtaking cable car ride at Sandia Peak Tramway

 Want to enjoy a stunning bird’s eye view of the city and the Sandia Mountains?
 Don’t forget to include a cable car ride on the Sandia Peak Tramway to your list of things to do in Albuquerque, NM.
-From eastern Albuquerque, cable cars will carry passengers along a suspended cable to Sandia Peak’s 10,378-high summit.
+From eastern Albuquerque, cable cars will carry passengers along a suspended cable to Sandia Peak’s 10,378-foot-high summit.
 Once you arrive at the top, you’ll have a chance to savor views of the Land of Enchantment and Rio Grande Valley.
 To make things even better, the peak has a host of restaurants offering tasty meals with a side of picture-perfect views.

 2. Wander around the Old Town